 Although democracies are generally unlikely to enter civil war (see this list of civil wars for a rough overview), the United States faces a particularly unusual situation at the moment.
 The current COVID-19 pandemic, social protests, effects of social media platform manipulation, and the presidential election all have the potential to disrupt social cohesion and garner negative attitudes toward the government.
 See this related question for a shorter timeframe: Will the USA enter a second civil war before July 2021?

-This question asks, Will the United States of America (USA) enter a second civil war before 2031?
+Will the USA enter a second civil war before 2031?

 This resolves positively if and only if all of the following are met before 2031:

 - The Insurrection Act is invoked.

 - While the Insurrection Act is invoked, there are at least 500 deaths in a 6 month period as a result of armed conflicts between US residents and a branch of the US military, national guard, or in conflicts between/among such branches.

 - All of these deaths occur in any US state(s) (including DC).